Veterinarian Licensure Application Process

 - A recent photo of yourself.

-- You may also apply for a temporary permit (currently $25.00) to practice veterinary medicine until the next state board examination.
+- You may also apply for a temporary permit ($40.00) to practice veterinary medicine until the state board examination is completed.
 Please refer to the Veterinary Temporary Permit Application Process.

 Please contact the Board office if you have any questions.